The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory

 Evariste Galois' (1811--1832) short life is one of the classic romantic tragedies of mathematical history.
 The teenage Galois developed a revolutionary theory of equations, answering more fully than ever before a centuries-old question: why can't we find a formula for solving quintic polynomials analogous to the quadratic, cubic and quartic formulas?
-Then he died in a duel, apparently over the honor of a woman \cite[p.\ 290]{stillwell} before his twenty-first birthday.
-His discoveries lay in obscurity, ignored by the French academy, for 15 years, until Joseph Liouville encountered them, recognized their importance, and made them known.
-From that point they quickly transcended the problem they were designed to solve, and reshaped the landscape of modern mathematics, initiating the study of both groups and fields.
-These two concepts are now utterly foundational in algebra as well as in many other fields of math: number theory, topology, complex function theory, and geometry, to name a few.
+Then he died in a duel, probably over the honor of a woman \cite[p.\ 290]{stillwell}, before his twenty-first birthday.
+His discoveries lay in obscurity for 14 years, until Joseph Liouville encountered them, recognized their importance, and made them known \cite[p.\ 1]{edwards}, \cite[p.\ 290]{stillwell}.
+Over the next few decades, the ideas Galois introduced -- groups and fields -- transcended the problem they were designed to solve, and reshaped the landscape of modern mathematics.

 This story is told and retold in popularizations of mathematics.
 Less frequently discussed is the actual content of Galois' discoveries.
-These are usually reserved for a second-semester course in advanced undergraduate or graduate algebra.
-This article is intended to give the reader a little whiff of the flavor of Galois' work through a theorem that plays a unique role in it.
+This is usually reserved for a course in advanced undergraduate or graduate algebra.
+This article is intended to give the reader a little of the flavor of Galois' work through a theorem that plays a unique role in it.
 This theorem appears to have been understood, or at least intuited and used, by Newton, as early as 1665.
 By the turn of the nineteenth century it was regarded as well known.
 For Galois himself, it was the essential lemma on which his entire theory rested.
-However, it was not properly proven {\em or even precisely stated} until the nineteenth century.
 This theorem is now known as the Fundamental Theorem on Symmetric Polynomials (FTSP).

+This essay has three goals: the first expository, the second pedagogical, and the third mathematical.
+Our expository goal is to articulate the central insight of Galois theory---the connection between \emph{symmetry} and \emph{expressibility}, described below---by examining the FTSP and its proof.
+Here we intend to reach any mathematics students or interested laypeople who have heard about this mysterious ``Galois theory'' and wish to know what it's all about.
+Our point of view (elaborated in Sections~\ref{backstory} and~\ref{ftspingalois}) is that the FTSP manifests the central insights of the theory, so that the interested reader can get a little taste of Galois theory from this one theorem alone.